Halex-exe/movies-api/README.md

-This project is a sample for the use of fundamentals of API using C#, Entity Framework Core and LINQ.
+This project is a sample for the use of fundamentals of API using C#, Entity Framework Core, LINQ and AutoMapper.